MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-create-web-dashboard-state.md

 - Export the alerts to Excel for further analysis
 - Modify how the alerts are presented by included or excluding columns or how to group alerts, customized to your personal needs

-To perform these actions, hover your mouse over the widget and click on the ellipsis **...** on the top right corner of the widget.
-This will display actions available for the widget.
+To perform these actions, hover your mouse over the widget and select the ellipsis **...** on the top right corner of the widget.

+This will display the following actions available for the widget:

 * Select **Export to Excel** to export the alert data to an Excel file.
 * Select **Personalize** to change your selection of columns to be displayed or to group alerts.
 Select **Save personalization** when you have completed making your changes.